functorz-tech/momen_doc/debugging/request-error-reference.md

 # Request Error Reference

-This reference provides explanations and solutions for common request error messages encountered in Momen.
+This reference explains and provides solutions for common request error messages encountered in Momen.
 Use this table to quickly identify the cause of an error and the recommended resolution.

 | Error Message                                  | Explanation                                                   | Cause                                                                            | Solution                                            |
 | ---------------------------------------------- | ------------------------------------------------------------- | -------------------------------------------------------------------------------- | --------------------------------------------------- |